 You should have about 8-10 schools in mind.
 These range from Dream – Reality – Safety.

-Your Dream school is possibly an Ivy and by all means put it on the list, but be mindful of the extra costs involved, and also the extra work added to your application.
+Your Dream School is possibly an Ivy and by all means, put it on the list, but be mindful of the extra costs involved, and also the extra work added to your application.
 Ivies tend to be more involved in their application process.

 Most of your choices should be selected through your reality list.
-Of all applications to college approximately 75% are successful.
+Of all applications to college, approximately 75% are successful.

-It is only the elite schools that have the high rejection rate, due to their low acceptance rate.
+It is only the elite schools that have a high rejection rate, due to their low acceptance rate.
 As you select your reality schools try and put your requirements at a high bar.
 Don’t just select a school because it’s in your town or your best friend is going there.
 This is your education.
 It’s important to give it some real thought.